 Temporary or boxed cattle guards

 Boxed guards are quite common in the construction industry.
 They are traditional round top-pipe cattle guards with a steel skirt welded around the outside to prevent dirt from creeping into the open vault area underneath.
 They’re designed to lay directly on a flat surface and can be used as a construction site washout or a dirt shaker to clean debris from equipment before leaving a job site.
 They are also convenient in that they can be transferred from one site to the next as work requires.

 Warning: Cattle guards do not work with all animals

 Please note that cattle guards are not recommended for use with horses.
-Their smaller and slender legs can slide down between the rails and be expose to breakage at their weakest point.
-Being a flight animal means that they will struggle more fiercely out if panic to get out and unintentionally increase the risk of injury.
+Their smaller and slender legs can slide down between the rails and be exposed to breakage at their weakest point.
+Being a flight animal means that they will struggle more fiercely if panicked to get out and unintentionally increase the risk of injury.
 The best barrier for these animals is a traditional farm gate.

 Simple and effective, cattle guards provide a swift and maintenance-free method of ensuring your livestock stay on your ranch.
 You will never need to open and close the gate again and you’ll have peace of mind knowing that a gate somewhere has been left open.

 If you have any questions about installation or need and long-lasting heavy-duty cattle guard for your farm and ranch, contact Barn World at (720.238.2190).
 They have a large selection to choose from and a friendly knowledgeable staff to help.